Lancelotbronner/nand2tetris/README.md

 ### Assembler

-I want to add an assembly parser and hack code generator to *CoreNand2Tetris* and let the ROM document just assemble files on the go.
+I want to add undocumented and raw instruction support to the assembler.

+### Companion App

+I've started GUIs for the assembler and virtual machine.